-Just as writing has begun incorporating artificial intelligence (AI) assistants, we can expect AI to evolve to support content management.
+We can be sure that AI will continue to evolve to support content management and operations.
 Being able to automatically perform governance tasks—like auditing, updating, and archiving—becomes much easier when the content is broken into its smallest reasonable components.
 Using a composable platform that integrates or can incorporate new AI tools will be essential in the near future.

 We’ve lived with subpar content management systems for too long.
 It’s time to expect more from the technology we use.
 It’s time to stop compromising our content needs.
 When we leave the routine work to computers, we gain precious time to be creative in ways only humans can be.